Roggebroodje/betting_on_boxing_matches/README.md

-# Project: Where to bet?
+# Project: On which website should you bet?

 ## General outline:
 Where do you get the best odds if you would bet on your favourite boxing match? <br>